OpenVoiceOS/ovos-gui/protocol.md

     "data": {
         "temperature": "28",
         "icon": "cloudy",
-        "forecast": [{...},...] //if it's a list a model gets created, or resetted if it was already existing, see the MODELS section
+        "forecast": [{...},...] //if it's a list see below for more message types }
-    }
 }
 ```